AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 - ErrorIfNotFile: will raise an exception if a media reference is found that is of type `ExternalReference` but that does not point at a `target_url`.
 - MissingIfNotFile: will replace any media references that meet the above condition with a `MissingReference`, preserving the original media reference in the metadata of the new `MissingReference`.
-- AlwaysMissingReference: will replace all media references with `MissingReference`, preserving the original media reference in metadata on the new object.
+- AllMissing: will replace all media references with `MissingReference`, preserving the original media reference in metadata on the new object.

 ## OTIOD

 The OTIOD adapter will build a bundle in a directory stucture on disk.
 The adapter will gather up all the files it can and copy them to the destination directory, and then build the `.otio` file with local relative path references into that directory.

-### Optional Arguments

-- Read:
-    - absolute_media_reference_paths: if set to `True`, will replace all media reference paths with absolute paths into the bundle.

 ## OTIOZ